lukaszgryglicki/kubernetes-on-virtualbox/README.md

 - Create VBox DHCP server (run on host): `VBoxManage dhcpserver add --netname intnet --ip 10.13.13.100 --netmask 255.255.255.0 --lowerip 10.13.13.101 --upperip 10.13.13.254 --enable`.
 - Clone `master` with linked option (which will use snapshots to save host disk space).
 Let's call them `node-0`, `node-1`, `node-2`.
 VM names like `Ubuntu20-node-N`, hostnames `vmubuntu20-node-N`.
 - On each of nodes modify port forward from different port 992N --> ssh (to allow SSH access from host). `node-0`: 9923->22, `node-1`: 9924->22, `node-2`: 9925->22.
-- Stop all machines from VirtualBox GUI and then start all of them in headless mode (righ click, start -> start in headless mode).
+- Stop all machines from VirtualBox GUI and then start all of them in headless mode (right click, Start -> Headless Start).
 - Shell to master and nodes from host via: `ssh -p 992N root@localhost`, replace N=2 for master and then N=3, 4, 5 for nodes.
 - On each (N=0, 1, 2):
   - `hostnamectl set-hostname vmubuntu20-node-N`.